SkafteNicki/dtu_mlops/s4_debugging_and_logging/M14_boilerplate.md

 10. (Optional) Lightning also have build-in support for profiling.
 Checkout how to do this using the [profiler](https://pytorch-lightning.readthedocs.io/en/latest/advanced/profiler.html#built-in-checks) argument in the `Trainer` object.

 11. Free exercise: Experiment with what the lightning framework is capable of.
 Either try out more of the trainer flags, some of the other callbacks, or maybe look into some of the other methods that can be implemented in your lightning module.
 Only your imagination is the limit!

-That covers everything for today :]
+That covers everything for today.
+It has been a mix of topics that all should help you write "better" code (by some objective measure).
+If you want to deep dive more into the lightning framework, we highly recommend looking at the different tutorials in the documentation that covers more advanced models and training cases.
+Additionally, we also want to highlight other frameworks in the lightning ecosystem:

+* [Torchmetrics](https://torchmetrics.readthedocs.io/en/latest/): collection of machine learning metrics written in Pytorch
+* [lightning flash](https://lightning-flash.readthedocs.io/en/latest/): High-level framework for fast prototyping, baselining, finetuning with a even simpler interface than lightning
+* [lightning-bolts](https://lightning-bolts.readthedocs.io/en/latest/): Collection of SOTA pretrained models, model components, callbacks, losses and datasets for testing out ideas as fast a possible